fdvorak/stratEst/cran-comments.md

 * fixes the overload ambiguity of the log() function in C++ code (Error on Solaris)
 * reports solutions with tremble parameters bigger than 0.5

+Note that package checks currently also report ERRORS for r-devel-linux-x86_64-debian-clang, r-devel-linux-x86_64-debian-gcc, and r-patched-linux-x86_64 due to the use of Rcpp.

 ## Test environments
 * local windows 10 pro install, R 3.5.1